Intercooler in tuning

 Sometimes, simply no air-cooled intercoolers can be installed.
 This is the case, for example, with rear engines.
 Here, you would be best-advised to turn to water-cooled intercoolers.
 Although they are designed for use in a highly compact engine compartment, they consist of three individual parts:

-1. water cooler for the intake air (water is cooled down here only for the intercooler; separate cooling circuit system)
+- water cooler for the intake air (water is cooled down here only for the intercooler; separate cooling circuit system)

-2. circulating pump
+- circulating pump

-3. water-cooled intercooler
+- water-cooled intercooler

 In the front, a water cooler is installed that cools the intake air exclusively for the intercooler.
 The cooler leads to a water pump that is connected to the compact water-cooled intercooler.
 Just like with the other system, the cooler lies between the turbocharger and motor.
 The airflow cools down the water in the water cooler.
 The pump transports cold water through the slats of the water-cooled intercooler, where the air is cooled down.
 With this system, the paths for the charge air are extremely short, which reduces the turbo lag and significantly improves your engine’s response.
 Compared to the air-air system, you achieve greater cooling – of around 30 °C – and about ten percent more power with the same charge pressure.

+A larger intercooler is used in tuning to make the increase in performance by other components such as the turbocharger more durable.
 Car manufacturers build cars to be driven in virtually any climate, whether through areas blanketed with snow or hot deserts.
 Original intercoolers are designed to be as compact and reasonably priced as possible.
 They can cool the air down to around ten to twenty degrees beyond the outside temperature.
 Little tuning measures such as chip-tuning are often enough if you are on the go only in our latitudes and have not made any major changes to your hardware.
 As soon as you want to get ambitious about boosting your performance and decide on complex tuning, you need a larger intercooler.
 It must be able to adapt to the higher performance and extreme rises in temperature so that the yield of the remaining tuning measures does not immediately go up in smoke.
 The larger the intercooler, the cooler the air and the more power you get out of your car.
 For use on the racetrack, you need perfectly coordinated components available in our online shop.

 Professional tuning of your intercooler